JohannMG/MessagingMock/README.md

 ##Version Log

 **0.5**
 Intro of user profiles.
-Only they can log in
+Only they can log in.

 **0.4**
 New user inbox now initialized with more messages